joinmarket-webui/jamdocs/docs/privacy/02-best-practices.md

 collab­o­ra­tive CoinJoin trans­ac­tions will ensure that your privacy is protected going forward.
 While CoinJoin trans­ac­tions are nuanced, user-friendly software exists to help you create and automate these kinds of trans­ac­tions.
-Samourai's Whirlpool is a good  solution for Android users, for example.
-There is also JoinMarket, which, thanks to projects like [JoininBox](https://github.com/openoms/joininbox) and [Jam](/), can be set up quite easily on your own node.
+For example, there is JoinMarket, which, thanks to projects like [JoininBox](https://github.com/openoms/joininbox) and [Jam](/), can be set up quite easily on your own node.